ankschoubey/old-blog/_drafts/2022-01-02-formatting-tests.md

 ## Messages

-Write assertion messages for every assertion that is not fluid.
+Write assertion messages for every assertion that is not fluid

 [^1]: [YouTube: Continous Delivery: The 3 Types of Unit Test in TDD](https://www.youtube.com/watch?v=W40mpZP9xQQ)